to Conduct Comprehensive Leadership Searches

 The Newman School of Boston seeks a dynamic and experienced Director of Development to lead all fundraising initiatives, including the Newman Fund (annual giving), major gifts, alumni & community relations.
 This leadership role requires a strategic thinker with strong relationship-building skills, a passion for independent school education, and a proven track record in fundraising and donor engagement.
 This position reports to the Head of School.

-• Inly School | Director of Finance and Operations
+• Bosque School | Director of Admission and Enrollment

 • Glenelg Country School | Director of Institutional Advancement